 Step 2: Prepare your user proposal

-- Familiarize yourself with CNM’s research groups.
+- Familiarize yourself with CNM’s research groups and scientific themes.

 - Identify tools/capabilities you want to use.